 - Member States shall provide for sanctions against employers who have not fulfilled the obligations based on this Directive.
 Those sanctions shall be effective, proportionate and dissuasive. - 2.
 Sanctions in accordance with paragraph 1 may include the exclusion of employers who have not fulfilled the obligations based on this directive from applications for seasonal workers for up to 3 years. - 3.
-An application for authorisation for admission as a seasonal worker may be considered inadmissible if the employer has been excluded from applications for seasonal workers on the grounds set out in paragraph 2.
+An application for authorisation for the purpose of seasonal work may be considered inadmissible if the employer has been excluded from applications for seasonal workers on the grounds set out in paragraph 2.